If you’re here, you’re probably already an Uber driver and you want to learn how to make money with Uber.

-Most “side hustles” don’t give you the opportunity of constant social interactions.
+Most side hustles don’t give you the opportunity to interact socially.

-A lot of freelancers complain about the sudden monotonous routine that they find themselves in after a while.
+A lot of freelancers who work from home or remotely complain about the sudden monotonous routine that they find themselves in after a while.

-They are sick of working from home or from the same place every day.
+They are sick of working from the same place every day.

-When you make money with Uber, you’ll actually get to see new places and maybe even neighborhoods you’ve never heard about.
+When you make money with Uber, you’ll actually get to see new places and neighborhoods you’ve never even heard about.

-Yes, you can listen to music or news on your job but a major advantage is listening to podcasts.
+Yes, you can listen to music or news while driving, but why not use this time to listen to podcasts?

-You can use the time you work and make money to also be some sort of guru on whatever topic you want.
+You can use the time you work and make money to master another subject.

 For you, though, it’s definitely quite freaking cool.

-If you are in an area or a time that is surging, you make double the money for the same amount of work.
+If you are in an area or a time that often has surge pricing, you can make up to double the money (or even more) for the same amount of work.

 Although it’s not smart to always be chasing the surge pricing (you’ll get to know why in a minute), it’s still a major advantage.